Dead Space (film): Reception

-Tv Guide found the movie a weak entry into the man versus monster genre.
+TV Guide found the movie a weak entry into the man versus monster genre.
 It felt it borrowed heavily from Alien and Star Wars and had many plot holes.
 While Gorezone liked the technical aspects of the monster effect, it preferred the original Forbidden World to this remake.
 It also stated that the monster seemed more of a mutant dinosaur than mutated human.

 IGN found the movie to be a typical Corman movie, but that the movie was notable for Bryan Cranston in one of his earliest roles.

+Rue Morgue wrote "Marginally slicker than its inspiration but nowhere near as much fun (i.e. less female nudity), Dead Space feels much longer than its 72 minute running time."

 Home release

 In 2010, Shout!
 Factory released the film on DVD, packaged as a double feature with The Terror Within as part of the Roger Corman's Cult Classics collection.
 The film is in fullscreen aspect ratio.
 IGN called the transfer "[...] incredibly faded and murky, with dust and dirt present throughout, and even some annoying digital artifacting."